 If the owner failed to do any of the above, or discarded clear instructions, they have breached their duty of care.
 However, if the person admitted to the park fails to follow the safety instructions or fails to use the equipment properly, the owner is not responsible for their injuries.

 Because rides must undergo thorough inspections and maintenance, in the event a ride malfunctions and results in serious injuries like in the news story above, it is unlikely that the owner could claim the accident was a “freak accident” to avoid liability.

 How a Premises Liability Attorney Can Help

 If you or your loved one has been injured in an accident at an amusement park due to the negligence of the owner or an employee, you may be eligible for compensation for your injuries.
-An experienced Boca Raton attorney like those at the Leifer Law Firm can help you determine what options you may have under the law and make sure you receive any compensation that you are entitled to.
+An experienced Boca Raton attorney like those at Leifer & Ramirez can help you determine what options you may have under the law and make sure you receive any compensation that you are entitled to.
 Contact us today for a consultation.